ShadowNet: A Secure and Efficient On-device Model Inference System for Convolutional Neural Networks: Evaluation

 The above theorem states that, on observing a transformed filter $\hat{W}_i$, corresponding to any convolutional layer $i$, an adversary cannot distinguish between two filters that belong to its \textit{feasible set}.
 Thus, the feasible sets act as cloaking regions for the original weights.
-Intuitively, larger the value of the obfuscation ratio $r$, greater is the size of the feasible set and consequently, better is the security.
-Concretely, $\mathcal{F}(\hat{W}_a)\supset \mathcal{F}(\hat{W}_b)$ where $m_a=|\hat{W}_a|>|\hat{W}_b|=m_b$ (equivalently, $r_a>r_b$).
+Intuitively, the parameter $r$ is analogous to the security parameter (such as, key size) for generic cryptographic protocols.
+The larger the value of the obfuscation ratio $r$, the greater is the size of the feasible set and consequently, the better is the security.
+Concretely, $\mathcal{F}(\hat{W}_a)\supset \mathcal{F}(\hat{W}_b)$ where $m_a=|\hat{W}_a|>|\hat{W}_b|=m_b$ (equivalently, $r_a>r_b$). $r$ is essentially a trade-off between the security guarantee and performance.
+The exact size of feasible sets can be analytically computed (see App. \ref{app:sec_ana}).
+Fig. \ref{fig:obf_ratio} shows ShadowNet’s performance with varying values of $r$.
+Based on this, we set $r=1.2$ for our experimental setup since this was the sweet spot.
+Specifically, even with $n=16$ (smallest $n$ for our evaluation) and field $\mathbb{F}=\mathbb{Z}_p$ for $p=2^{24}-3$, the size of the feasible set, $|\mathcal{F}(\hat{W})|$, is of the order of $2^{268}$ which is sufficient for security.
+The reason why we get a large feasible set even with a relatively small value of $r$ is that the random permutation matrix $P_\pi$ and random scalar multiplications by $\lambda_i$s also contribute significantly to the size of the feasible set.

+\textbf{Note.} In the above guarantee, the formal security of the mask layers is rooted in the quantization step.
+Specifically, the quantization operation embeds the value in a finite field, $\mathbb{F}$.
+Subsequently, the masks can be chosen uniformly at random from $\mathbb{F}$ thereby making the mask layer equivalent to one-time-pad encryption \cite{doi:10.1080/0161-119691885040}.

-Based on Theorem \ref{thm:1}, we present the following conjecture: \begin{conj}Let $q$ be the number of queries required for a model stealing attack with access to just the querying API, i.e, $Y=\mathcal{M}(X)$\footnote{This corresponds to access to $(X_1,Y_k)$ from Figure \ref{fig:attack}.} and some information about the model architecture (such as, number and type of convolutional layers).
+Based on Thm. \ref{thm:1}, we present the following conjecture: \begin{conj}Let $q$ be the number of queries required for a model stealing attack with access to just the querying API, i.e, $Y=\mathcal{M}(X)$\footnote{This corresponds to access to $(X_1,Y_k)$ from Fig. \ref{fig:attack}.} (black-box model stealing attack) and some information about the model architecture (such as, number and type of convolutional layers).
 Let $q'$ be the number of queries required for an attack on ShadowNet.
-We conjecture that $q'$ is of the order of $O(q)$. \end{conj} We conjecture that with ShadowNet, an adversary cannot do anything significantly better than a standard black-box\footnote{with some extra information about the architecture as stated in Conjecture \ref{conj:1}} model stealing attack ~\cite{tramer2016stealing,papernot2017practical,jagielski2019high}.
-Our reasoning is based on the fact the feasible sets for the transformed weights are sufficiently large -- this provides sufficient cloaking region for the original weights.
-In other words, an adversary cannot learn anything useful about the original weights by observing the ShadowNet transformed weights.
-We provide an illustration and empirical evidence in support of our conjecture as follows.

-\point{Illustration} In order to study the advantage an adversary might have in ShadownNet, over a black-box model stealing attack, we assume that the adversary reuses the transformed weights to build an equivalent CNN.
+We conjecture that $q'$ is of the order of $O(q)$. \end{conj}